Nanocloud/nanocloud/README.md

 Once loaded, Nanocloud will be accessible on **localhost**.

+Authentication with LDAP:
+- ldapActivated (defaults to false) if true activates LDAP features
+- ldapUrl (defaults to 'ldap://localhost:389')
+- ldapBaseDn (defaults to empty string)
+- ldapDefaultGroup (defaults to empty string (no default group)) id of the group users should be attached to automatically

 # Run in developer mode

 Nanocloud also relies on Docker to run its development stack: